Kinggerm/GetOrganelle/README.md

 This pipeline was written in python 3.5.1, but compatible with 2.7.11.

-Execute following simple git commands to download:
+Execute following simple git commands to download the latest version (suggested) or find older stable versions [here](https://github.com/Kinggerm/GetOrganelle/releases):

     git clone git://github.com/Kinggerm/GetOrganelle